Potential and Challenges of Reusable Packaging

 At FACHPACK, the panel discussion “The Future of Reusables and Packaging” addressed the question of where the retail sector, especially e-commerce, and the packaging industry are heading with regard to reusable and disposable packaging.

 Under the moderation of Matthias Mahr, the experts – including start-up founders – discussed which adjustments were necessary to meet the current challenges.
-Doris Diebold, CEO and founder of hey circle GmbH, explained that her reusable shipping system had a high return rate because customers pay a deposit for the shipping bags, which they get back when they return them.
+Doris Diebold, CEO and founder of hey circle GmbH, explained that her reusable shipping system had a high return rate because customers have to pay for the shipping bags, if they don't return them.

 Marc Engelmann, CEO and founder of Boomerang, also reported positive experiences with his reusable system.
 And Rudi Siegle, Managing Director of reuse.me, explained that his reusable system worked with a “reward” on the wheel of fortune.
 Anyone who returns the shipping packaging has a chance of winning a gift.
 Siegle emphasized that sustainable shipping systems were only successful if they were in harmony with economic efficiency.
 Sustainability should, therefore, not be associated with a sense of sacrifice or loss.
 “We know that the biggest hurdle is the end consumer,” said Siegle.
 Whether they return the packaging was ultimately a voluntary matter.